 Suraksha Chakra (Circle Of Protection).
 The 'Suraksha Chakra' stands for the protection of the country that the soldiers pledge by.

 National Gallery Of Modern Art.
 The art gallery is under the Ministry of Culture.
 It was established on March 29, 1954.
-The art gallery houses more than 14,100 works that include works of several renowned artists such as Thomas Daniell, Raja Ravi Verma, Abanindranath Tagore, Rabindranath Tagore, Gaganendranath Tagore, Nandalal Bose, Amrita Sher-Gil, Jamini Roy, etc.
+It houses more than 14,100 works that include works of several renowned artists such as Thomas Daniell, Raja Ravi Verma, Abanindranath Tagore, Rabindranath Tagore, Gaganendranath Tagore, Nandalal Bose, Amrita Sher-Gil, Jamini Roy, etc.

 Swaminarayan Akshardham.
 It is another branch of Akshardham Gandhinagar, Gujarat.
 There are several exhibition halls displaying the life and works of Swaminarayan.
 It is just a few minutes of walking distance from Akshardham Metro Station.